gbdrummer/symbiocss/02 - CSS.md

 }
 ```

 This allows us to take advantage of the cascade.
-Once we've established a context for the elements we have used, we **only need to add styles that are specific to that context.** Let's expand upon this by adding some different types of news:
+Once we've established a context for the elements we have used, we **only need to add styles that are specific to that context.** Any global rules will still apply because we have not added any styles that will overwrite them.
+Let's expand upon this by adding some different types of news:

 ```HTML
 <section class="sports news">